Nicaragua: Contras (1981–1990)

-Post-war (1990–present)
+Post-war (1990–2018)

-In the Nicaraguan general election, 1990, a coalition of anti-Sandinista parties (from the left and right of the political spectrum) led by Violeta Chamorro, the widow of Pedro Joaquín Chamorro Cardenal, defeated the Sandinistas.
+In the 1990 Nicaraguan general election, a coalition of anti-Sandinista parties from both the left and right of the political spectrum led by Violeta Chamorro, the widow of Pedro Joaquín Chamorro Cardenal, defeated the Sandinistas.
 The defeat shocked the Sandinistas, who had expected to win.

 Exit polls of Nicaraguans reported Chamorro's victory over Ortega was achieved with a 55% majority.
 Chamorro was the first woman president of Nicaragua.
 Ortega vowed he would govern desde abajo (from below).
 Chamorro came to office with an economy in ruins, primarily because of the financial and social costs of the Contra War with the Sandinista-led government.
-In the next election, the Nicaraguan general election, 1996, Daniel Ortega and the Sandinistas of the FSLN lost again, this time to Arnoldo Alemán of the Constitutional Liberal Party (PLC).
+In the 1996 general election, Daniel Ortega and the Sandinistas of the FSLN lost again, this time to Arnoldo Alemán of the Constitutional Liberal Party (PLC).

 In the 2001 elections, the PLC again defeated the FSLN, with Alemán's Vice President Enrique Bolaños succeeding him as president.
 However, Alemán was convicted and sentenced in 2003 to 20 years in prison for embezzlement, money laundering, and corruption; liberal and Sandinista parliament members combined to strip the presidential powers of President Bolaños and his ministers, calling for his resignation and threatening impeachment.
 The Sandinistas said they no longer supported Bolaños after U.S. Secretary of State Colin Powell told Bolaños to distance from the FSLN.
 This "slow motion coup d'état" was averted partially by pressure from the Central American presidents, who vowed not to recognize any movement that removed Bolaños; the U.S., the OAS, and the European Union also opposed the action.

+Nicaragua briefly participated in the Iraq War in 2004 as part of the Plus Ultra Brigade, a military contingent of mixed personnel.

-Before the general elections on November 5, 2006, the National Assembly passed a bill further restricting abortion in Nicaragua.
+Before the general elections on 5 November 2006, the National Assembly passed a bill further restricting abortion in Nicaragua.
 As a result, Nicaragua is one of five countries in the world where abortion is illegal with no exceptions.

-Legislative and presidential elections took place on November 5, 2006.
+Legislative and presidential elections took place on 5 November 2006.
 Ortega returned to the presidency with 37.99% of the vote.
 This percentage was enough to win the presidency outright, because of a change in electoral law which lowered the percentage requiring a runoff election from 45% to 35% (with a 5% margin of victory).
-Nicaragua's 2011 general election resulted in re-election of Ortega, with a landslide victory and 62.46% of the vote.
+Nicaragua's 2011 general election resulted in the re-election of Ortega, with a landslide 62.46% of the vote.
 In 2014 the National Assembly approved changes to the constitution allowing Ortega to run for a third successive term.